pyinfra-dev/pyinfra/docs/facts.rst

     pyinfra @local fact files.File path=setup.py files.File path=anotherfile.txt

-You can leverage facts as part of :doc:`a deploy <deploys>` like this:
+You can leverage facts as part of :doc:`within operations <using-operations>` like this:

 .. code:: py